 Canoe Hire with Canoe the Wye

 I wanted to write about our experience with Canoe the Wye in the context of the post-COVID-19 era.
-I thought sharing about it could help travellers to consider and decide any outdoor activity.
+I thought sharing about it could help travellers to consider and decide on any outdoor activity.
 Of course, depending on how the current situation unfolds, how it operated may improve further or stop again; but if any of you wonder about a trip and canoeing in Wales at this time, continue to read on. 🙂

 With Canoe the Wye, it wasn’t possible to just turn up on the day and hire a canoe.
 When we looked up the availability to book a few days in advance, slots disappeared fairly quickly.
-As I’m writing this, it seems the popularity for the canoeing activity has increased even more.
+As I’m writing this, it seems the popularity of the canoeing activity has increased even more.
 You’ll find Morning Half Day and Afternoon Half Day as active programmes on Canoe the Wye’s booking page.
 Until further notice on their website, Three Quarter Day, 1 Day, 2 Day, 3 Day and 4 Day ones are not running.

 Canoe the Wye’s Meeting Point & Check-in

-On the day we booked for, we arrived at a meeting point where Canoe the Wye’s reception was, shown below.
+On the day we booked for, we arrived at a meeting point where Canoe the Wye’s reception was, as shown below.
 There was a separate parking fee, and I assumed the hotel opposite shares the site with Canoe the Wye.
 For social distancing, we needed to wait by the rope line until staff came.
 Soon, a member of staff appeared and confirmed our names from the reservation list.
 Then we went in over the line and checked our emergency contact information at the counter.
 The counter desk had a transparent plastic screen to minimise any contact between staff members and customers.
-We had to sign a confirmation form and if you want to be extra careful besides their hard work in safety & hygiene, I recommend to take a pen for it.
+We had to sign a confirmation form and if you want to be extra careful besides their hard work in safety & hygiene, I recommend taking a pen for it.
 At the other side of the counter was a big hand sanitiser for customers if necessary.

 After signing the form and receiving life jackets at the counter, the staff disinfected paddles for us.
 It seemed used life jackets are hung on the line to dry and paddles get cleaned with a disinfection spray every time they are handed over to customers.
 They also offered a small plastic barrel to keep personal items in the canoe in case we had anything to keep safe and dry.